 Subterranean nightclub Basement 45 is one of the city's most popular drum and bass venues, but also hosts a variety of other club nights, from garage to techno, and special events.

-Image - Marble Factory
+Image - Motion

 On Bristol’s much-loved Harbourside is PRYZM, a stylish and popular nightclub boasting three themed dance arenas, VIP booths and a pre-club cocktail bar.
 The Attic Bar, The Love Inn, No. 51 Stokes Croft, The Black Swan and Cosies are just a handful of the other late-night clubs and bars where you’ll find DJs of an excellent calibre on the bill.